itdxer/neupy/site/2015/09/07/password_recovery.rst

     'test'

 Pay attention, function removed all spaces at the beggining of the string before return it.
+We assume that password wouldn't contains the space symbols at the beggining.

 Save password into the network
 ------------------------------